danbang/article-DA-5HT-perceptual-decision/README.md

 Bang*, Kishida*, Lohrenz, White, Laxton, Tatter, Fleming & Montague (2020) “Sub-second dopamine and serotonin signalling in human striatum during perceptual decision-making” Neuron

-FigureX.m files will generate the specified plots and associated statistical analyses.
+FigureX.m files will generate the requested plot and associated statistical analysis.

 The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.